canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-spark-monitoring.md

 Charmed Spark provides native support and integration for these monitoring systems:

 1. Using the Spark History Server, which is a UI that most Spark users are accustomed to, to analyse their jobs at the application level (e.g., jobs separated by different steps).
-2. Using Canonical Observability Stack (COS), which is more oriented to cluster administrators, to set up alerts and dashboards on resource utilisation.
+2. Using Canonical Observability Stack (COS), which is more orientated to cluster administrators, to set up alerts and dashboards on resource utilisation.

 ## Spark History Server

 The Spark History Server is a user interface to monitor the metrics and performance of completed and running Spark applications.
 The Spark History Server is offered as a charm in the Charmed Spark solution, which can be deployed via Juju.

-Let's create a fresh Juju model for some experiments with the Spark History server.
+Let's create a fresh Juju model for some experiments with the Spark History Server.

 ```bash
 juju add-model history-server
 ```

-To enable monitoring via the Spark History server, we must first create a service account with the necessary configuration for Spark jobs to be able to store logs in an S3 bucket.
+To enable monitoring via the Spark History Server, we must first create a service account with the necessary configuration for Spark jobs to store logs in an S3 bucket.
 We then need to deploy the Spark History Server with Juju and configure it to read from the same S3 bucket that our Spark jobs write logs to.

 Since Juju has already created the namespace `history-server`, let's create a new service account in this namespace.
-We'll reuse the configuration options from the existing `spark` service account and add a few more configuration parameters in order to tell Spark where to store and retrieve the logs.
+We'll reuse the configuration options from the existing `spark` service account and add a few more configuration parameters to tell Spark where to store and retrieve the logs.

 ```bash
 # Get config from old service account and store in a file